-The IAAF, USATF and NCAA rule books now all state that, after assuming a full and final set position, an athlete is only allowed to commence his starting motion after the report of the gun or approved starting apparatus.
-(IAAF and USATF rules now more precisely state that competitors may not commence the start until after receiving the report of the pistol/starting device.)
-If the starting motion is commenced prior to (or less than 0.10 second after) the sound of the gun, it is considered a false start.
-The high school rule book does not define a false start this clearly, but the intent is the same.
+The WA, USATF and NCAA rules now all state that, after assuming a full and final set position, an athlete is only allowed to commence his starting motion after the report of the gun or approved starting apparatus.
+(WA and USATF rules now more precisely state that competitors may not commence the start until after receiving the report of the pistol/starting device.)
+If the starting motion is commenced prior to (or less than 0.100 second after) the sound of the start signal, it is considered a false start.
+The high school rules book does not define a false start this clearly, but the intent is the same.
 These rule clarifications finally settled a difference of opinion that had existed for many years.
-The old rule wording appeared to allow an athlete to internally commence the starting motion before the sound of the gun (i.e., try to outguess the starter and get a "flyer") as long as there was no detectable motion before the sound of the gun; so if the athlete moved exactly with the gun it was felt to be a fair start.
+The old rule wording appeared to allow an athlete to internally commence the starting motion before the sound of the gun (i.e., try to outguess the starter and get a 'flyer') as long as there was no detectable motion before the sound of the gun; so if the athlete moved exactly with the gun it was felt to be a fair start.
 This was the opinion of a number of athletes, coaches and even some starters.
-Now, with the more precise rule wording, the intent is clear: the runner is not allowed to commence starting until after receiving the starting signal (i.e., the runner must react to the gun, not anticipate it).
+Now, with the more precise rule wording, the intent is clear: the runner is not allowed to commence starting until after receiving the starting signal (i.e., the runner must react to the start signal, not anticipate it; this requirement that the athlete "must react to the start signal, not anticipate it" is now explicitly stated in Note 1 of USATF Rule 162.12).

-A runner who begins movement out of the starting blocks before the sound of the gun normally will move the back foot and leg first, along with the opposite hand and arm.
+A runner who begins movement out of the starting blocks before the start signal normally will move the back foot and leg first, along with the opposite hand and arm.
 Unless there are enough recall starters to assign at least one to watching for slipped blocks, the starter and recall starters will have to key on the arm and hand movement, since it will be more difficult for them to see movement from the legs.
-Upon seeing any movement out of the blocks on the part of a runner before (or with) the sound of the gun, the starter or the recall starters should give the "Stand up" command if the gun has not yet fired, or fire a recall shot if the starter's gun has fired.
-Be aware, too, of situations like "flinches" or "bucks," or other extraneous factors (see the previous section on reasons to halt the starting process, and the new IAAF/USATF interpretation of what constitutes "commencing a start" noted below).
+Upon seeing any movement out of the blocks on the part of a runner before (or with) the start signal, the starter or the recall starters should give the "Stand up" command if the start signal has not yet been initiated, or fire a recall shot if the start signal has sounded.
+Be aware, too, of situations like 'flinches' or 'bucks', or other extraneous factors (see the previous section on reasons to halt the starting process, and the WA/USATF interpretation of what constitutes 'commencing a start' noted below).
 The starter or recall starters stationed more to the side of the runners are in a better position to see hand movement and rolling starts, although it is a little more difficult to see the runner who is slow coming to the set position.
-On the other hand, the starter or recall starter in a position further in front of the line is in a better position to see the runner who is slow coming to the set position, but it is a little more difficult to see the runner moving forward at the gun.
+On the other hand, the starter or recall starter in a position further in front of the line is in a better position to see the runner who is slow coming to the set position, but it is a little more difficult to see the runner moving forward at the start signal.
 With the combination of proper starter and recall starter positions, there usually is little opportunity for an athlete to succeed in making an unfair start.